 For some reason, southern Cambodia just wasn’t calling my name.
-Koh Rong, Kampot, and Sihanoukville all felt a little lack luster for me.
-I don’t know why, but I suddenly had no interest in leaving Phnom Penh.
-We can blame it on the gorgeous pool at my hostel, the amazing people I met, the bad weather down south, or pure laziness.
-Whichever excuse you decide to go with, you’re probably right.
-I had no intention of venturing around until I met an awesome girl from Denmark who happened to be interning in Mondulkiri at an elephant sanctuary.
+Koh Rong, Kampot, and Sihanoukville were seeing monsoon season full force.
+I had no intention of venturing away from Phnom Penh until I met an awesome girl from Denmark who happened to be interning at the Mondulkiri Elephant Sanctuary.
 I know what you’re thinking…dream job.
 Yup, let’s all be jealous for a second.

 Eva, my new Danish friend, as well as two gentlemen who had just come back from jungle trekking had convinced me to visit.
 There was a story about a bridge dispute and having to machete their way through the jungle that really sold it.
 I was laughing hysterically at their description of this unknown place and couldn’t wait to see it for myself.

 I arrived at Nature Lodge around 1pm the day before my trek.
 This place is like a little haven after leaving Phnom Penh.
 It was a breath of fresh air, literally.
 The restaurant and reception area is completely open to nature and looks out over a beautiful vista.
 Cows and horses roam free on the property.
 The bungalow I rented had an outdoor bathroom that felt like the most luxurious jungle shower ever in existence.